Department of Health

 • respiratory (breathing) and cardiovascular (heart) problems

-• miscarriage if used in pregnancy
+• miscarriage if used in pregnancy.

-How are complementary medicines regulated in Australia?
+How are Ayurvedic medicines regulated in Australia?

 Recommendations

-If anyone does want to purchase online, it’s important they carefully consider the risks involved and make sure the product is genuine and safe.
+• If anyone does want to purchase online, it’s important they carefully consider the risks involved and make sure the product is genuine and safe.
 Some websites may have fake Australian addresses and business identifiers (ABN or ACN).
 All business identifiers can be searched in either the Australian Business Register (ABR) or with the Australian Securities and Investment Commission (ASIC).

 Health.vic